ProjectLocus/JoinMe/README.md

 # JoinMe
+A social media meetup app with a focus on connecting people on a human level by allowing users to send invitations to other people to do actual activities such as enjoy a cup of coffee or attend an office party.

 ## User Stories:
 * As a user I want to be able to send an invitation to other people who I can see.
   * As a user I want to be able to invite one other person out to coffee.